-Employees shall inform the District every two weeks7 during FMLA leave of their current status and intent to return to work.
+Employees shall inform the District every two (2) weeks during FMLA leave of his/her current status and intent to return to work.

-Unless circumstances exist beyond the employee's control, the employee shall inform the district every two weeks9 during FMLA leave of their current status and intent to return to work.
+Unless circumstances exist beyond the employee's control, the employee shall inform the district every two weeks during FMLA leave of their current status and intent to return to work.

-Return to Previous Position:
+Return to Previous Position